 Welcome to Graduate Medical Education in West Texas, where that same "Can Do" attitude that transformed a wilderness into world-leading cattle, oil and cotton enterprises is expressed in the delivery of high quality medical care and medical education.
-The Texas Tech University Health Sciences Center serves approximately the western half of the state.
-Core to the mission is developing high quality health care professionals via the schools of Allied Health, Medicine, Nursing and Pharmacy and the Graduate School of Biomedical Sciences.
-The Health Sciences Center holds a strong Institutional Commitment to Graduate Medical Education.
-The School of Medicine at the Permian Basin hosts five residency programs and four fellowship programs with approximately 125 physicians-in-training.
+The core to the mission is developing high quality health care professionals via the schools of Allied Health, Medicine, Nursing and Pharmacy and the Graduate School of Biomedical Sciences.
+We hold a strong Institutional Commitment to Graduate Medical Education, and hosts four residency programs along with six fellowship programs with approximately 140 physicians-in-training.

 The goal of medical education (residency training) is to become certified by the American Board of Medical Specialties (ABMS) to practice in a medical specialty.
 The Texas Tech residency programs are developed in context of the Physician General Competencies as expressed by the ABMS and the ACGME.
 Those are:

 - Patient Care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health

 - Medical Knowledge about established and evolving biomedical, clinical, and cognate (e.g. epidemiological and social-behavioral) sciences and the application of this knowledge to patient care